tresoldi/dafsa/DESIGN.md

 position-independent as intended — 26.0ms per thousand calls at position ~48,000 against 29.3ms at ~96,000, where enumeration would have made the latter tens of thousands of times slower.

+Milestone 8 was taken out of order, ahead of 6 and 7, because it depends on nothing they produce and closes two more reported issues — the tracker goes from eight open to four with the work already done.

+It closed **#16** twice over.
+The reported half is that `to_graph()` returned an `nx.Graph` while documenting a directed one.
+The unreported half is worse: 1.0 wrote every edge's label into `graph[l][r]["label"]`, a single slot per *pair of states*, so two transitions joining the same pair silently lost one.
+Measured on `DAFSA(["am", "an"])`, 1.0 produces an undirected graph with **two** edges labelled `a` and `n` for an automaton with **three** transitions — the `m` is simply gone.
+A `MultiDiGraph` built in one pass gives three edges labelled `a`, `m`, `n`.

+**#15** — accented characters rendering as boxes — is a font-resolution failure, and the fix is to stop leaving the choice to Graphviz: the emitter declares `charset="UTF-8"` and a `fontname` defaulting to a face with coverage well past Latin-1.
+Verified by rendering the reporter's own input to PDF and confirming the named font is the one embedded.
+One honest
+limit: the original tofu could not be reproduced on the development machine, because fontconfig there substitutes a covering font (DejaVu Serif) for Graphviz's unresolvable default, so the symptom never appears.
+What is verified is that naming a font changes which font is embedded, which is the mechanism the fix relies on.

 Milestone 5 closed **#18** and **#14**, both of which were the same one-character defect:
 1.0 tested `in_degree > 1` when selecting compaction candidates and so failed to exclude states